Droplet Breakup Against an Isolated Obstacle: Results

 \subsection{Area Ratio of Daughter Droplets}

-We find that single obstacle droplet break up events in low Reynolds number flows nearly always result in the formation of two daughter droplets.
-If we denote the area of the smaller daughter droplet as $A_1$ and that of the larger daughter droplet as $A_2$, we can define the daughter droplet area ratio $0 < A_1/A_2 <$, which depends on Ca and $\widetilde{A}$ of the original droplet.
-We contrast these areas with $A_{\rm{small}}$ and $A_{\rm{large}}$, which are defined at first contact of the droplet with the obstacle.
+As noted above, all of the experiments are in the low Reynolds number regime, Re $\leq O(10^{-2})$.
+In this regime, we find that nearly all droplet break up events result in the formation of only two daughter droplets.
+If we denote the area of the smaller daughter droplet as $A_1$ and that of the larger daughter droplet as $A_2$, we can define the daughter droplet area ratio $0 < A_1/A_2 <1$, which depends on Ca and $\widetilde{A}$ of the original droplet.
+We contrast these areas with $A_{\rm{small}}$ and $A_{\rm{large}}$, which are defined for each droplet at the first contact between the droplet and the obstacle.
 In off-centered collisions ($S<1$), we find that $A_1 < A_{\rm{small}}$ and $A_2 > A_{\rm{large}}$ (with $A_1+A_2 = A_{\rm{small}} + A_{\rm{large}}$ from mass conservation), because the larger lobe partially slides along the obstacle prior to breakup, dragging the smaller lobe with it, and thereby redistributing area before break up.
 However, when ${\rm Ca} \gg 1$, we expect that the timescale for mass redistribution is much larger than the timescale for droplet deformation (and subsequent break up).
 In this limit, $A_1 \to A_{\rm{small}}$ and $A_2 \to A_{\rm{large}}$, and thus

 In Fig.~\ref{fig:DDR}, we plot the daughter droplet area ratio $A_1/A_2$ versus $S$ for droplet-obstacle collisions that yield droplet break up from experiments and simulations.
 We observe that all of the simulation data and nearly all of the experimental data occur below this limiting curve.
 However, given the presence of continuous phase fluid flow driven by other nearby droplets, it is possible for some of the droplet fluid to move into the smaller lobe such that $A_1/A_2$ exceeds the limiting prediction.
 Other confounding influences on $A_1/A_2$ in the experiment are droplets that change velocity while they are in contact with the obstacle, and droplets that are pre-deformed upon the initial contact with the obstacle (due to the motion of other nearby droplets).